Budget-limited distribution learning in multifidelity problems: Numerical experiments

-By comparing the mean errors committed by the deterministic algorithm at various fixed exploration rates, we find that the $5$-$50$-$95$ quantiles of the exploration rate chosen by the AETC-d algorithm, $178$-$191$-$203$, are slightly larger than the optimal trade-off point.
-This may be due to the fact that we applied triangle inequality multiple times to derive \eqref{bdd1} in Lemma \ref{lemma1}, resulting in the exploration loss being overestimated.
-(In contrast, derivation of \eqref{bdd2} only uses the upper bound in Lemma \ref{BM} which is sharp.)
-Nevertheless, the loss value of the AETC-d algorithm is close to the minimum.
-This empirically suggests that the upper bound criterion is informative in terms of balancing the exploration and exploitation errors.
+By comparing the mean errors committed by the deterministic algorithm at various fixed exploration rates, we find that the $5\%$-$50\%$-$95\%$ quantiles of the exploration rate chosen by the AETC-d algorithm, $178$-$191$-$203$, are larger than the optimal trade-off point, which is near $m = 41$.
+Although the difference between the AETC-d and optimal trade-offs is large, it is modest relative to the total budget $B$.
+In particular, the relative over-exploration rate by AETC-d in this example is $(191-41)/951\approx 15.8\%$.
+According to \eqref{eq:myheart} in Theorem \ref{optimality}, the over-exploration rate will tend to stabilize when the budget becomes large.
+Such a discrepancy is not unexpected since AETC-d is constructed and optimized with respect to $G_S$ rather than the true loss.
+Nevertheless, the loss \textit{value} of the AETC-d algorithm is close to the minimum.
+This empirically suggests that the upper bound criterion is useful in terms of balancing the exploration and exploitation errors.